ezrahall1/host-dedicated-Jenkins-server-on-Amazon-EC2/README.md

 - <b>Putty</b>

 <h2>Program walk-through:</h2>
-<H3>Step 1 - Creating EC2 instance</H3>
+<H3>Step 1 - Create security group</H3>
+Once you have log into the AWS account you would need to navigate to EC2, click on security groups.
+You will create a security group and add the following rules: * Allow inbound HTTP access from anywhere. * Allow inbound SSH traffic from your computer’s public IP address so that you can connect to your EC2 instance.

-Once you have log into the AWS account you would need to click on services and navigate to EC2.
-Enter the name of the EC2 select Amazon Linux, make sure the Amazon Machine Image (AMI) says free tier eligible.
+From there you would need to launch an EC2 instance Enter the name of the EC2 select Amazon Linux, make sure the Amazon Machine Image (AMI) says free tier eligible.
 For the instance type make sure you select free tier eligible or you would be charged.
 Create a new key pair if you do not already have one.
 In the network settings section leave "allow SSH traffic from" ticked.
 Leave the rest as default and click launch instance.

 <img src="https://i.imgur.com/fdVAGzB.png" height="80%" width="80%" alt="Image 1"/>